wavesplatform/docs.wavesplatform/docs/en/ride/advanced/components.md

 Estimator calculates the [complexity](/en/ride/base-concepts/complexity) of the compiled script.

-Currently the two versions of Estimator are used:
+Currently the two versions of Estimator are supported:
-* version 2 – on Mainnet and Testnet (after activation of feature #14 “Block Reward and Community Driven Monetary Policy”);
+* version 2 is used after activation of feature #14 “Block Reward and Community Driven Monetary Policy”;
-* version 3 – on Stagenet (after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”).
+* version 3 is used after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 Parser, Compiler and Estimator are used in developer tools such as [Waves IDE](https://waves-ide.com/) and [Surfboard](https://github.com/wavesplatform/surfboard).